|

 Thanks for visiting, and please join us as we enjoy another fun hummingbird season in 2024!

-Many hummingbirds spend the winter in Central America or Mexico, and migrate north to their breeding grounds in the southern U.S. and western states as early as February, and to areas further north later in the spring.
-The first arrivals in spring are usually males.
+READ MOREMany hummingbirds spend the winter in Central America or Mexico, and migrate north to their breeding grounds in the southern U.S. and western states as early as February, and to areas further north later in the spring.
 Some, however, do not migrate, in areas like California and the upper Pacific coast.
+After breeding, hummingbirds begin their fall southward migration.

 They feature long slender needlelike bills adapted for reaching deep into tubular flowers to extract nectar.
 The beat of their wings is so rapid, up to 55 times a second, that a "humming" sound is produced, and the wings appear blurred.
 They are the only bird species that can hover, and fly backwards, or even upside down.